 Activity overview: Students write what they notice from the video using sentence stems (I notice, I see, there is, etc.).
-They write as many sentences as they can, then compare with a partner to see if they missed something and add to their list.
+They write as many sentences as they can, then compare with a partner to see if they missed something and add it to their list.
 They can also create drawings of the phrases to increase comprehension.

-Possible video: Motivational Film
+Possible video: Motivation video

 - To model this activity, find an appropriate picture prompt with lots of activity or a scene from Hidden Objects.
 If you’re working with young learners, you can find picture prompts on BrainPOP.